+Neural program induction and synthesis.
 Program induction methods learn differentiable modules such as stack (Joulin & Mikolov, 2015), RAM (Kurach et al., 2016), GPU (Kaiser & Sutskever, 2015), and read-write external memory (Graves et al., 2014) to represent algorithms.
 Other methods attempt to learn differentiable control flow operations (Gaunt et al., 2016; Neelakantan et al., 2015).
-These approaches reconstruct outputs given inputs, inferring the underlying algorithms.
-Other methods instead learn neural modules from program traces rather than from I/O examples (Reed & de Freitas, 2015; Xiao et al., 2018; Cai et al., 2017).
+These approaches reconstruct outputs given inputs, inferring the underlying algorithms (Guu et al., 2017).
+Select different algorithms learn directly from program traces rather than from I/O examples (Reed & de Freitas, 2015; Xiao et al., 2018; Cai et al., 2017).

 Devlin et al. (2017); Parisotto et al. (2017) use neural program synthesis techniques for learning string editing programs in RobustFill.
 Similarly, Balog et al. (2016) learn array programs in DeepCoder, and Bhupatiraju et al. (2017) learn to compose API calls.
 Bunel et al. (2018) apply neural program synthesis to the Karel domain we consider in our paper; we use their architecture and dataset.
-Many of these approaches report high test performance, but good performance on synthetically-specificed programs may not indicate the model's ability to generalize to arbitrary user-desired programs.
+Many of these approaches report high test performance, but good performance on synthetically-specificed programs need not indicate the model's ability to generalize to arbitrary user-desired programs.
 In fact, our results show that under certain distributions, these models perform quite poorly.
 To verify these models appropriately generalize to reasonably complex arbitrary programs, the test set should sufficiently represent the universe of these programs and their specifications.
-Likewise, to avoid biasing the result, the test set should also draw uniformly from these programs and specifications.
-For example, for RobustFill, the data generation methodology only sampled programs uniformly from the string DSL, but did not take into account the distribution over input strings such as their length, frequencies of occurrence of regular expressions and their nesting, common words and constants etc.
+Likewise, to avoid biasing the result, the test set should also draw uniformly from these programs uniformly from the string DSL, but did not take into account the distribution over input strings such as their length, frequencies of occurrence of regular expressions and their nesting, common words and constants etc.